How to Label Sports Equipment: Best Materials and More

 First inspect your equipment and decide where to place the label.
 You’ll want to make sure it’s a smooth surface that doesn’t interfere with performance.
 Then, measure the available space to determine the right size.
 We even have a helpful guide that walks you through how to choose the correct label size in greater detail.

 Once you determine the size you need for your sports equipment labels you can shop in-store label packs or blank labels by the sheet.
 Both routes make it easy to find the right printable Avery label for your equipment.
 In-store packs can be filtered by label size and shape using the filters on the left hand side of the screen on desktop, or the filter button on mobile.
-Or, use the blank labels page to choose sheet labels by shape and size.
+Or, use the blank labels page to choose sheet or roll labels in your shape and size.
 You can even enter custom sizes at no extra charge.

 Get custom-shaped sports team decals & stickers

-You can also create vinyl die-cut sports stickers in custom shapes and sizes with our custom printing service.
+You can also create die-cut stickers in custom shapes and sizes with our custom printing service.
 As a matter of fact, if you already have a team logo you can create custom sports team stickers and decals in a matter of minutes.

 One photo showing an Avery UltraDuty label on a water polo net is shown next to a photo with some indoor sports gear, including a paddle, sneakers, and a metal water bottle.
 The paddle is labeled with a durable removable Avery label and the water bottle is labeled with a waterproof label.